-As an ALDI South Group, we are committed to social, ecological and economic standards with regard to achieving long-term sustainable improvements in the cultivation of cotton.
-Our customers can feel proud to buy our apparel and home textile items because we are committed to increase the use of sustainable cotton and plan to use only sustainable cotton for our ALDI-exclusive garments and household textiles from 2025 onwards.
+We abide by social, ecological and economic standards with regard to achieving long-term sustainable improvements in cultivating cotton.
+You can feel proud to buy our apparel and home textile items because we will only be using sustainable cotton in our ALDI-exclusive garments and household textiles starting in 2025.

-By 2025, we will therefore require the cotton used for our ALDI-exclusive products to be of either recycled origin or certified according to one of the following internationally recognized sustainability standards.
+By then, we will require our ALDI-exclusive products use cotton that’s either recycled origin or certified according to one of the following internationally recognized sustainability standards.

 Better Cotton Initiative (BCI)